DataSF/housing-data-hub/_posts/policies/2014-07-20-financing.md

 ---
 layout: policy
-summary: Financing programs lower the cost of producing or maintaining housing developments.
-In exchange for financial assistance, developers create or maintain affordable units.
+summary: "Financing programs lower the cost of producing or maintaining housing developments.
+In exchange for financial assistance, developers create or maintain affordable units."
+published: true
 ---

-The goal of financing programs is to increase or maintain the supply of affordable units.
-Financing programs encourage the production or maintenance of affordable housing by reducing the costs of developing or operating housing developments.
+Housing developers use debt or equity to finance the construction or rehabilitation of housing.
+But low-income rents and sales prices cannot cover the costs of repaying market-rate financing.
+Below-market rate financing bridges the gap.

 #### What are the costs of developing and operating housing?